 We’re sure you must be wondering why you haven’t known about these plugins before.
 Better later than never!
 We hope that the above tutorial answered all your questions and now you know how to duplicate a page in WordPress.
 All the above-mentioned plugins are not only quick but reliable as well.
 Why invest your time in a task when you can actually get it done with a few clicks?

-Got any query, or have an experience to share?
-Do let us know in the comments!
+Got any questions, tips, or tricks to share?
+Let us know in the comments!

-Fore more WordPress guides and tutorials be sure to check out WordPress tutorials section.
+For more latest WordPress guides and tutorials be sure to check the very bottom of our ultimate WordPress tutorial.